 You can make a lasting power of attorney (LPA) online or using paper forms.

 Either way, you need to get other people to sign the forms, including the attorneys and witnesses.

 You can get someone else to use the online service or fill in the paper forms for you, for example a family member, friend or solicitor.

-You must register your LPA or your attorney won’t be able to make decisions for you.
+You must register your LPA or your attorney will not be able to make decisions for you.